GloboFS/GloboFS/PLANNING.md

 - Python

-- Access to hard links on the local filesystem (for now)
+- Access to symlinks on the local filesystem (for now)

 - Access to other POSIX filesystems via